 It's not that simple.
 For starters, we didn't know what the Russian objectives were - nor did we really know what happened during that confused fighting.
 When I saw that a whole museum dedicated to the battle had been established I just had to go.

 Archaeologists had done a thorough examination of the battlefield and come up with a description of the battle that has solid support in the archaeological record.
 In short: While the Russians on the northern shore of Stäket were soundly defeated by sustained cannon fire from Swedish ships, the infantry battle on the southern shore ended with a Russian victory where the Södermanland Regiment ultimately could not hold out against a force that was between three and five times larger.
-Additionally, there is no evidence that the Russian had any plans on doing any damage to Stockholm - it was a quick hit-and-run raid, whose purpose was to do as much material damage as possible to the Swedish economy, not an invasion.
+Additionally, there is no evidence that the Russians had any plans on doing any damage to Stockholm - it was a quick hit-and-run raid, whose purpose was to do as much material damage as possible to the Swedish economy, not an invasion.

 Thus, while there certainly wasn't any dishonor on either side - and certainly sitting in a dark forest waiting for someone faceless to come and try to kill you like so many soldiers have done throughout the ages takes courage - the mythical glory of the Battle of Stäket was thoroughly wiped out.